Freedom of Speech

 Under the First Amendment, freedom of speech includes the literal words someone might say verbally.
 It also includes the written word, from books to blogs to bumper stickers.
 It includes recorded works, like movies, TV shows, music, video games and social media videos.

 Freedom of speech protects the right to speak or express views and ideas.
-It also protects the right to refrain from speaking when one does not agree.
+It also protects the right to refrain from speaking when one disagrees.
 In other words, it includes the right not to speak.

-Finally, freedom of speech also protects anonymous speech – the right to express something without attaching your name, or under a pen name or screen name.
+Finally, freedom of speech also protects anonymous speech – the right to express something without attaching your name.

-How is free speech protected under the First Amendment?
+How is freedom of speech protected under the First Amendment?

 Under the First Amendment, freedom of speech is protected from government interference.

 The government cannot, in most cases, prevent expression.
 Similarly, it generally cannot punish people because of their speech or expression.
-The government must meet strict legal guidelines to prevent or punish speech.
+To prevent or punish speech, the government must meet strict legal guidelines.

 Free speech is especially protected from the government preventing, punishing or regulating it based on the message or viewpoint expressed in the speech.
 In other words, speech with one opinion cannot be protected while speech with a different opinion is punished, without meeting the strictest legal tests.